WNGZ (AM): History

 WRCE's tower collapsed on December 14, 2009, killing a worker and causing the station to go silent.
 A new tower was constructed in 2010 by chief engineer Benjamin Van Patten.

-From June 30 to July 4, 2011, WRCE ran a simulcast of "The Bunny", a temporary radio station run by the band Phish for their weekend long Superball IX concert festival at Watkins Glen International, also run on Sirius XM's Jam On station and the Phish website.
-The station had an eclectic mix of music from Phish and other artists, and had a live broadcast all eight sets of music performed by Phish over the weekend.
+From June 30 to July 4, 2011, WRCE ran a simulcast of "The Bunny," a temporary radio station operated by the band Phish for the weekend-long Superball IX concert festival at Watkins Glen International.
+The Bunny also broadcast on Sirius XM's Jam On station and streamed on the Phish website, with an eclectic mix of music and live broadcasts of all eight concert sets performed by Phish over the weekend.

 Along with the rest of Backyard Broadcasting's New York assets, WRCE was sold to Community Broadcasters, LLC effective August 26, 2013 at a price of $3.6 million.

-Shortly after purchasing the station, Community Broadcasters ended the simulcast of 104.9 WNGZ and its affiliation with the Motor Racing Network, Performance Racing Network, Indy Racing Network, and Watkins Glen International Raceway.
-The station carried the ESPN Radio Network for a very short period in 2014 before the station switched formats to a satellite-provided classic country format also in 2014.
+Shortly after purchasing the station, Community Broadcasters ended the simulcast of 104.9 WNGZ and its affiliations with the Motor Racing Network, Performance Racing Network, Indy Racing Network, and Watkins Glen International Raceway.
+The station carried the ESPN Radio Network for a very short period in 2014 before the station switched formats to a satellite-provided classic country format.

 In 2019, Community Broadcasters sold its New York assets to Seven Mountains Media.
-On July 3, 2020, WRCE adopted an active rock format branded "Wingz 93" and its call sign was changed to WNGZ, absorbing the format and call sign of the former WNGZ on FM 104.9 when that station was sold off to a religious broadcaster.
+On July 3, 2020, WRCE adopted an active rock format branded as "Wingz 93" and its call sign was changed to WNGZ, absorbing the format and call sign of the former WNGZ, which became FM 104.9 when that station was sold off to a religious broadcaster.